pinkpigeondocs/Pink-Pigeon-Documentation/docs/1_Introduction/README.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/P9sQcqZDMrY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And we wanted all of the above to be secure, accessible and affordable.
 Turns out that that did not exist.
 Not the way we wanted to do it.
-So we made our own website platform, according to our needs and we hope that our approach stands out from 'quick and easy', making it 'just right' instead.
+So we made our own website platform, combining 20+ years of combined advertising industry experience, bringing knowledge that's usually reserved for giant corporate budgets to smaller businesses.

 If that sounds good to you, then let us tell you all about it on the following pages, starting right at the beginning: